-Class 10: Mediation Case - Fixing the Problems of Others
+Class 9: Mediation Case

-• In your families and companies, you will also often better meet your goals by helping others solve problems that affect you.
+- In your families and companies, you will also often better meet your goals by helping others solve problems that affect you.
 Disputes cost money and can wreck deals and even your business.
 The energy spent in litigation is often debilitating.
 And internal disputes among those in your firm hurt productivity and profit.
-The extent to which you can fix these problems cheaply and quickly will gain you more power and more business success.

-• A round robin.
-Pay attention to the process!
+The extent to which you can fix these problems cheaply and quickly will gain you more power and more business success. - A round robin.
+Pay attention to the process! - Reading: Getting More, Chapter 16

-Class 11: El Camino Real Case - Group Processes
+Class 10: El Camino Real Case - Group Processes

 - This is a combined law school/business school class-all sections of this course.
-This will be the only class this week, and will be held on Thursday, October 26th from 7:00- 10:00 PM, location TBA.
+This will be the only class this week, and will be held on date TBD from 7:00-10:00 PM, location TBA.
 A separate memo will be distributed prior to this class. - This class will address multi-party, multi-issue negotiations.
-Dealing effectively in such situations is an essential negotiation skill.
+Dealing effectively in such situations is an essential negotiation skill. - Journal 4 due - Reading: Getting More, Chapter 14

-Group conflict and style.
+Group conflict and style